- Classification: phylum Basidiomycota, class Pucciniomycetes, order Pucciniales.

 Well, this is a case where they did have it worked out, and then we upset the apple cart:

-- Fire suppression increased the abundance of oaks.
+- Fire suppression increased the abundance of oaks, the alternate hosts.
 Oaks are more sensitive to fire than pines.
 Apparently the disease was only common naturally in swampy areas, which never burned and in which oaks were more dense.

 - Intensive management maximizes growth rate, which makes a better host for an obligate parasite.
 Studies have shown that cultivation and fertilization clearly increase rust infection.